mkumar73/beckernick.github.io/_posts/2016-11-05-logistic-regression-from-scratch.markdown

 Again, this is really easy to implement.
 It's so simple I don't even need to wrap it into a function.
 The gradient here looks very similar to the output layer gradient in a neural network (see my [post](https://beckernick.github.io/neural-network-scratch/) on neural networks if you're curious).

-This shouldn't be too surprising, since a neural network is basically just a series of non-linear link functions applied after linear manipulations of the input data.
+This shouldn't be surprising, since the output of a neural network is basically just a non-linear link function applied after a linear manipulation of the data.
+That's exactly what's happening here, too.

 # Building the Logistic Regression Function